IRS-Public/taxpert/docs/architecture.md

 | `<taxpert-prefix>:configOverrides` | local | `shared/js/config.js` | Workspace-settings overrides.
 Built without `storageKey()`, since it feeds the config that function reads. |
 | `fact-explorer:v1` | local | `packages/fact-explorer/src/annotate/store.js` | Annotations and canvas layout, keyed by FGM node id. localStorage rather than session because notes are meant to survive reloads and be exported. |

-There is no migration when a host adopts a prefix.
-All of the workspace keys hold dev-tool state that costs seconds to recreate, and the loss happens once, on the next load.

 ## 10. Where a change belongs

-Two tests, applied in order.
-The first separates domain content (the flow, the facts, the words, the brand) from platform capability, and domain content belongs to the application.
-The second asks whether a second application would want the same thing, and anything that passes belongs to the library.

 | Kind of change | Directory | Notes |
 |---|---|---|